“Pursue love, and desire spiritual gifts, but especially that you may prophesy.”

 Chapter 12 gave a catalog of gifts, chapter 13 gave the correct use of gifts (love), and now chapter 14 will set forth the misuse of gifts.
 This chapter shows the superiority of prophecy over tongues.
 Paul isolated these two gifts for special consideration.
 The first 25 verses give the need for the priority of prophecy, and verses 26 through 40 show the need for order in the use of gifts.
 The central problem was that there was no final written New Testament to regulate the exercise of gifts, so Paul devoted the most extensive section of First Corinthians to the subject of gifts.

-God wanted the Corinthians to set their hearts on love after giving a chapter showing its importance in the use of gifts.
+God wanted the Corinthians to set their hearts on love after giving a chapter showing its importance in using gifts.
 The Greek word “pursue” means to hunt, chase after with intensity.
 The idea is to pursue with persistence.
 Love is the dominant factor in the use of gifts.
 Love was not something the Corinthians could trifle with.
 Love takes commitment.

 and desire spiritual gifts,